bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/file.md

 Same as line &lt;string&gt; of &lt;file&gt;, returns the lines starting with the specified string and belonging to the given file.

 Use this inspector to access files that might be locked because they are concurrently opened for writing by other applications.

+# locked of &lt;file&gt; : boolean

+Returns `True` if the file is locked.Example: locked of file "this file" of folder "this folder" - Returns `True` if the specified file is locked.

 # locked section &lt;string&gt; of &lt;file&gt; : file section